fredldotme/install-custom-centos/README.md

 5. `cd` into the installation directory: `cd install-custom-centos`
 6. Run the start script: `chmod +x start.sh && ./start.sh`

 The installation will proceed without any user interaction until the end where it will ask you to set a root password.
 Afterwards, a bash shell is opened in the `chroot` where any final configuration can be performed before the installation is finished.
+A log of the installation is saved as `install.log`.

 ## Post-Installtion